MD LIFE – August 2020

 The COVID-19 pandemic certainly has brought telehealth to popularity.
 The surge in telehealth use during the pandemic was expedited by the Centers for Medicare & Medicaid (CMS) easing the prior restrictions for use by rural patients only.
 Educational crash courses in telehealth sped up the implementation for physicians.
 Likewise, consumer adoption of telehealth increased, from 11 percent in 2019 to 46 percent as of April of this year in order to replace cancelled healthcare visits, according to a McKinsey & Company study.
 Further, 76 percent of consumers say they are highly or moderately likely to use telehealth in the future.

 But telehealth can’t do it all.
 While providers can “see” patients in a telehealth visit, they can’t monitor vital signs.
 The increased use of telehealth during the pandemic exposed some of the limitations of the technology.
-Vital sign readings such as blood pressure, temperature and oxygen saturation were missing.
+Patient monitoring vital sign readings such as blood pressure, temperature and oxygen saturation were missing, especially in real time.

 Enter Remote Patient Monitoring (RPM).
 The use of RPM accelerated rapidly when COVID-19 hit as patients were monitored at home rather than make trips to the doctor’s office or healthcare facility, thus avoiding potential coronavirus exposure.
 Although RPM has accelerated the value of telehealth during the pandemic, its real purpose is for chronic care monitoring.
 RPM can connect patients to their care teams, providing the real-time data needed to control symptom and disease progression.